VitroidFPV/vitroidfpv.com/README.md

 From there, you can submit a pull request from the GitHub UI

 ### Some rules and principles to follow:
 The files in place should give you an idea of how the `.md` files should be written and named.
-The file naming scheme should be `dd-mm-yyyy-question-here-if-not-too-long`, follow the below example for an FAQ question to learn more about the content itself.
+The file naming scheme should be `dd-mm-yyyy-question-here-if-not-too-long.md`.

 The site is designed in a way that all of the repeatable content is modular, the content that's easily accessible for contribution is in the `/modules/` directory.
 Let's take for an example the [Starting Question](https://github.com/VitroidFPV/VitroidFPV/blob/svelte/modules/faqs/13-04-2022-starting-out-question.md?plain=1):